dmparrishphd/tRivia/Files/3/0/protopackages.md

 This drastically impacts speed of development.

 4. It's hard to add to a library.
-If we want to make correct a typo in the documentation, we have to issue an entire new version.
+If we want to correct a typo in the documentation, we have to issue an entire new version.

 5. It's hard to subtract from a library.